Social responsibility is a cornerstone of our business.

 Providing Goods and Services to People with Disabilities.

-In fulfilling our mission, The Beer Store strives at all times to provide its goods and services in a way that respects the dignity and independence of people with disabilities.
+In fulfilling our mission, the Beer Store strives at all times to provide its goods and services in a way that respects the dignity and independence of people with disabilities.
 We are also committed to giving people with disabilities the same opportunity to access our goods and services and allowing them to benefit from the same services in the same place and in a similar way as other customers.
-View our policy here.